‘Switched At Birth’ Recap: Bay Faces A Love Triangle, Who Will She Choose?

 — Switched at Birth (@SABTVSeries) February 1, 2017

-While in China, Travis decided to come visit, and ended up staying, and moving in, with Bay and Daphne.
+While in China, Travis decided to come visit, and he ended up staying and moving in with Bay and Daphne.
 Bay and Travis pick up their relationship where it left off, and continue their romance when they arrive back home.
-However, Emmett’s confession to Bay (that he should have never let her go) leaves her confused about who she should be with, and, once again, in a love triangle.
+However, Emmett’s confession to Bay (that he should have never let her go) leaves her confused about who she should be with and, once again, in a love triangle.

 Executive producer Lizzy Weiss discussed their decision to switch up Bay’s love life.

 “Bay and Emmett have been through so much and so many ups and downs, and they may end up together in the long run, but for right now… that’s put to bed a little bit,” Weiss explained to TV Line.
 “And Travis is this incredible guy, [whom] she’s become very close to, and they’ve shared a lot.
-She needed to give him a try. … And we were excited about a fresh relationship.
+She needed to give him a try….
+And we were excited about a fresh relationship.
 We love how it turned out.
 They get to have great fights, though, about everything, including Emmett.
-He’s a little bit of a shadow in their relationship in the beginning, and we deal with that later.
+He’s a little bit of a shadow in their relationship in the beginning, and we deal with that later.”

 #SwitchedAtBirth EXCLUSIVE: @VanessaMarano & @katieleclerc reflect on the show’s most groundbreaking moments! https://t.co/igWSqIFncT pic.twitter.com/RotQ6UZB2b